 Skin tissues from all 27 species contained both carotenoid and pteridine pigments (Figure 1).
-Carotenoids with the highest concentrations among our samples were lutein/zeaxanthin (yellow) and $\beta$ -carotene (orange), while the pteridines with the highest concentrations were isoxanthopterin and pterin-6-carboxilic acid (colourless) but there were also substantial concentrations of yellow xanthopterin and red drosopterin (Figure S1).
+Among our samples, lutein/zeaxanthin (yellow) and $\beta$ -carotene (orange) were the carotenoids with the highest concentrations.
+Isoxanthopterin and pterin-6-carboxilic acid were the pteridines with the highest concentrations but we also found substantial concentrations of yellow xanthopterin and red drosopterin (Figure S1).